EyeSeeTea/cpr-capture-plugin/README.md

 http://localhost:8080/#/semi-annual-report?season=2025-2026&orgUnitId=ilhdId46wn1&teiId=DVETKZYY7mv
 ```

-Note: in development the plugin will not work, even when pointing at the production Capture plugin, because of cross-origin restrictions (host matches, port does not).
-A workaround would be to use `window.postMessage.` Currently, you must test in an installed app where the app and plugin run on the same origin.
+Note: In development, the plugin will not work—neither in DEV mode nor when installed locally, due to cross-origin restrictions (the host matches, but the port does not).
+The proper solution would be to use a communication channel between windows (`window.postMessage`).
+For now, test in an installed app where the main app and the plugin run under the same origin, or temporarily launch your browser with web security disabled (e.g., `chromium --disable-web-security`).